team-ganon-sdc/phil-service/RESTApi.md

 > '/api/apps/:id'

-> Adds a similar app to the apps collection.
+> Adds an app to the apps collection.

 > Only the _id property is required in the Body of the request in JSON format.
 See below for full schema.